jvause/recipes/README.md

-# recipes
-Simple recipe website.
+#Simple recipe website.

+## Introduction

+This is a simple recipe website that I am desigining to practice some basic HTML skills.